4W4I5/Semester-6-Notes/InfoSec/Finals Prep/Finals Prep Notes.md

 # Lecture 13: Digital Signatures
 ## Digital Signatures Overview
 - **Purpose**: Message authentication protects two parties exchanging messages from any third party but does not protect the two parties from each other.
-Various disputes can arise, such as:
+- **Flaws**
 	- **Forgery**: One party (e.g., Mary) may forge a message and claim it came from the other (e.g., John).
 Mary would simply have to create a message and append an authentication code using the key that John and Mary share.
 	- **Denial**: One party (e.g., John) can deny sending a message since it is possible for Mary to forge a message.

-## Digital Signature Properties
+- **Properties**
 	- **Verification**: Must verify the author, date, and time of the signature.
 	- **Authentication**: Must authenticate the contents at the time of the signature.
 	- **Third-Party Verification**: Must be verifiable by third parties to resolve disputes.
 	- **Inclusion of Authentication Function**: Digital signature functions include the authentication function.

-## Digital Signature Requirements
+- **Requirements**
 	- The signature must be a bit pattern that depends on the message.
 	- It must use information only known to the sender to prevent forgery and denial.
 	- Production and verification of the digital signature must be relatively easy.
 	- It must be computationally infeasible to forge the signature.
 	- It must be practical to store a copy of the digital signature.

 ## Direct Digital Signatures
 - **Definition**: Involves only the communicating parties (source and destination) with the destination knowing the public key of the source.